Best Cities for Black Professionals [2025]

 Atlanta, Georgia downtown aerial view.

-Atlanta is awarded second place for the best cities for Black professionals with a final score of 70.59!
-Atlanta ranks well for most factors, such as #1 for community & representation, #10 for housing opportunity, #11 for economic opportunity, and #2 for it’s business environment.
+Atlanta is awarded second place for the best cities for Black professionals with a final score of 70.59.
+Atlanta ranks well for most factors, such as No. 1 for community and representation, No. 10 for housing opportunity, No. 11 for economic opportunity, and No. 2 for its business environment.

-Atlanta boasts both a large and growing Black population of 37%.
-The population is growing as one of the highest rates in the country according to our analysis (second only to Las Vegas), signaling an increasingly strong business climate.
-Black-owned businesses are quite common in Atlanta at a 37% share.
-Catch a southern meal at the Atlanta Breakfast Club, go skating at Cascade Skating, or pick up some tea at Just Add Honey Tea Company.
+Atlanta boasts both a large and growing Black population of 36%.
+According to our analysis, the population is growing at one of the highest rates in the country—second only to Las Vegas—signaling an increasingly robust business climate.
+Black-owned businesses are quite common in Atlanta, at a 37% share.
+Catch a Southern meal at the Atlanta Breakfast Club, go skating at Cascade Skating, or pick up some tea at Just Add Honey Tea Company.

-Lastly, 50% of the Black population in Atlanta are homeowners.
-Similar to DC, the cost burden is lower than the rest of the country at 41%.
+Lastly, 50% of the Black population in Atlanta is homeowners.
+Similar to D.C., the cost burden is lower than the rest of the country at 41%.

 Black Homeownership50%